Death spiral (figure skating): Execution

 The man must be in a centered position and use a fully extended arm.
 Any kind of position, if the pair team's hold lasts for at least one revolution, can be counted.
-Variations of pivot positions, either backward or forward, are allowed, as long as his buttocks are not higher than the knee of his anchored foot.
-Arm holds are also allowed.
-If the man's holding arm is not fully extended for one revolution, or if he does not reach the pivot position or cannot remain there for an entire revolution, the team receives no points for the death spiral.
-The death spiral is considered ended at the moment the man changes the position of the pivot.
-Pair skaters earn a higher level of difficulty, and thus more points, for difficult entries immediately before the death spiral and exits.
-Entry into a death spiral starts "at the beginning of the entry curve when one partner is on one foot on the edge of the death spiral and the other partner is also on one foot or in a position such as spread eagle, shoot the duck etc." The exit begins when the man begins to bend his holding arm at the elbow and when the woman's position is vertical.
+Pair skaters earn a higher level of difficulty, and thus more points, for difficult entries immediately before the death spiral or for difficult exits.
+Entry into a death spiral starts "at the beginning of the entry curve when one partner is on one foot on the edge of the death spiral and the other partner is also on one foot or in a position such as spread eagle, shoot the duck etc." The exit begins when the man begins to bend his holding arm at the elbow and ends when the woman's position is vertical.
 Both partners must execute positions "that affect the main body core and balance" when performing difficult entries and exits.
-Difficult entry positions must be performed while both partners are executing the entry curve and either the man or the woman are moving from a difficult entry position to the death spiral, with no delay.
+Difficult entry positions must be performed while both partners are executing the entry curve and either the man or the woman is moving from a difficult entry position to the death spiral, with no delay.
 Difficult exit positions can include commencing a lift immediately after the death spiral or performing a jump.